-- Bacteria E. coli is a part of normal bacterial flora in our intestines, rectum and human poop.
+- E. coli is a part of normal bacterial flora in our intestines, rectum, and human poop.

-- It is easy for E. coli to travel to your vagina opening.
+- It is easy for E. coli to travel to your vaginal opening.
 From there, especially during sex-play, E.coli could travel toward your urethra.